Best Feng Shui for Bedroom: Your Step-by-Step Guide

 Step 6: Balance the Five Elements

 Now that you know your ideal Feng Shui decor elements, you want to balance them in the bedroom to create harmony and serenity.
-Remember the five elements; wood, fire, earth, metal, and water?
-Each has its own qualities and interacts with the other elements.
+Remember the five elements: wood, fire, earth, metal, and water?
+Each has its own qualities and interacts with the others.
 So, how do you create equilibrium?

 There are two ways of balancing the five elements in your bedroom for positive energy flow: